 Choose one of the currently installed certificates.

-<Most suited certificate> - If this is selected, "SignTool.exe" will sign the files with the best certificate found in the current user's Personal certificates store and the Local Machine Certificate Store.
+<Most suited certificate> - When this value is selected, "SignTool.exe" will sign the files with the best certificate found in both the current user's Personal certificates store and the Local Machine Certificate Store.

 To view or manage certificates inside the system store, you can use certmgr.msc tool (Press Windows Key + R, type "certmgr.msc" and press enter).

 - Creates a certificate with which you can sign your package for testing.
 Make sure you install it as a trusted certificate and use it only for testing purposes.